 OBC also received comments requesting CAIs to be added to OBC's dataset.
 Those are included in the cai.csv spreadsheet, with an accompanying note in the explanation column (column M).
 Per NTIA instructions, cai.csv only includes those CAIs that, to the best of its knowledge, OBC believes to have access to less than a 1 Gbps symmetrical connection.
 In response to comments from the New Jersey Community College Consortium for Workforce and Economic Development, which requested 28 community colleges to be added to the list of CAIs, OBC added 19 colleges into cai.csv.
 Using the methods described in section 1.3.1, OBC estimated that nine did not have 1 Gbps symmetrical connectivity.
-OBC received a request to add one community support organization, Puerto Rican Unity for Progress (PRUP).
-OBC did not make this change because it did not have sufficient information to identify how PRUP facilitates computer and internet access.
+OBC received a request to add one community support organization, Puerto Rican Unity for Progress (PRUP), which it did because PRUP described how it facilitates computer and internet access within a broader set of community support services.

-Finally, OBC reviewed multiple comments that asked general questions about the BEAD program or were not substantively related to IP Volume 1
+ly, OBC reviewed multiple comments that asked general questions about the BEAD program or were not substantively related to IP Volume 1.